 Shortness of breath can be controlled by avoiding too much walking, running, or climbing of stairs.
 Bed rest is strongly recommended to prevent further pain or swelling in your legs.
 You might even want to prepone the date you start your maternity leave.

 As the uterus exerts pressure on the digestive organs, you might want to control this by eating small, regular meals, staying up after eating for a few hours, avoiding spice in food, sleeping in a slightly upright position, and taking antacid medications.

 3. Reduce anxiety.

 The stress from your pregnancy and polyhydramnios will have you feeling more anxious than usual.
 Try to relax more often by meeting friends, going out, watching movies, reading, or taking classes with experienced antenatal professionals.

 Is It Possible to Drain Extra Fluid?

-Polyhydramnios is mostly harmless but as extreme cases can cause severe complications such as premature or stillbirths and uterine haemorrhaging, your doctor might suggest amnio-reduction.
+Polyhydramnios is mostly harmless, but as extreme cases can cause severe complications such as premature births, stillbirths, and uterine haemorrhaging, your doctor might suggest amnio-reduction.
 This process involves manually draining the excess amniotic fluid.
 This is mostly recommended in cases where labour is premature.
 The technique used is amniocentesis, where the amniotic fluid is removed via an injection coupled with a vacuum pump to suction out the excess fluid.
 Usually around 1 litre is removed during the process.